rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 _Rafx rendering an example tilemap from [LDTK level editor][rafx-ldtk]_

 Rafx is a multi-backend renderer that optionally integrates with the [distill][rafx-distill] asset pipeline.
-This month, we introduced a fourth layer to the library, `rafx-renderer`.
+This month, a fourth layer was introduced to the library, `rafx-renderer`.
 It provides a plugin system, simplifying framework setup in a project.

 The demo now includes a tilemap renderer that integrates with the [LDTK level editor][rafx-ldtk].
 The `distill` integration processes the level files offline